To Aspirant Poets

 But when these invented fairies

-Decompose quietly in misty oblivion.
+And RIP quietly in misty oblivion

-Of all great artists an aspiring poet
+Of the great artists an aspiring poet

-Can contest with, as an antecedent,
+Can contest against as pacemakers,

 Are the dead; revered most inimitably.

-That way, they are like an athlete
+That way, you are like an athlete

-Sure-footed, running a race set
+Sure-footed, running a race, set

 Against the timer.
-Never merely
+Not simply

 If you never run against time,